techiemum/Xplory/README.md

     - Notification of friends post
     - Direct message to friends
 - Application has an admin feature.The admin profiles will enable Admins to delete/filter comments Add/Remove users.
 It will also authenticate data provided by users.
 Admin roles will be able to scan the profiles and photos of user to confirm that user is not breaching any rules of the Applications.
 Further, Admins will have access to the post/reply of users they have made under the profiles.
-- Admin side funcionality breakdow
+- Admin side functionality breakdown
     - Login/Logout
     - Profile with picture
     - Create/Remove information